 The best cordless drills and drivers make your job easier

-Cordless drills can replace conventional drills and manual screwdrivers, equally adept at boring holes and driving screws.
-However, with the large number of models available, it's important to assess your needs before choosing the cordless screwdriver or driver that's right for you.
+Cordless drills can replace conventional drills and manual screwdrivers, because they're equally adept at boring holes and driving screws.
+However, with the large number of models available, it's important to assess your needs before choosing the cordless drill or driver that's right for you.

 The most important factor, reviewers say, is choosing a cordless drill with adequate power.
 That's easier said than done, because cordless drill models can range in power from 7.2 volts to 20 volts or more.
 According to J.D.
 Power and Associates, most owners prefer 18-volt drills to 12-volt drills because they have more power and can run longer between charges.
-But not all 18-volt drills are the same, and expert tests show that performance varies widely (battery run time can differ by more than 100 screws), with higher prices not necessarily leading to a better tool.
-For some homeowners and tradespeople (like electricians and finish carpenters), top-rated 12-volt drills can be a good option to consider because they are less expensive and smaller, experts say.
+But not all 18-volt drills are the same.
+Expert tests show that performance varies widely (battery run time can differ by more than 100 screws), with higher prices not necessarily leading to a better tool.
+For some homeowners and tradespeople (like electricians and finish carpenters), top-rated 12-volt drills can be a good option to consider because they are smaller and less expensive, experts say.

 Battery type can affect performance, too.
-The best cordless drills and drivers use Lithium-ion (Li-ion) batteries, which are lighter and more compact than nickel-cadmium (Ni-Cd) or nickel-metal hydride (NiMH) batteries.
-Li-ion batteries also keep their charge longer between uses, making them a better choice for homeowners who don't use their tools every day.
+The best cordless drills and drivers use lithium-ion (Li-ion) batteries, which are lighter and more compact than nickel-cadmium (Ni-Cd) or nickel-metal hydride (NiMH) batteries.
+Li-ion batteries also keep their charge longer between uses, making them a better choice for homeowners who don't use these tools every day.

 Cordless drill alternatives